apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JWKS.md

 will lead to various validation failures and application integration issues.
 </p></div>

+<div class="alert alert-info"><strong>Key Rotation</strong><p>
+Allowing CAS to rotate keys in the keystore is only applicable and relevant with this option, where CAS is in charge of the keystore location and generation directly.
+If you outsource the keystore generation task, you are also taking on the responsibility of rotation.
+</p></div>

 This keystore is cached, and is then automatically watched and monitored by CAS for changes.
 As changes are detected, CAS will invalidate the cache and will reload the keystore once again.